 - 5.6 The Mayor has proposed that the Band D element of the council tax precept relating to MOPAC will increase by £14.00 from that in 2024-25, the maximum allowable under the council tax referendum principles.
-The statutory council tax requirement for MOPAC's budget for services is £1,018.0 million. - 5.7 Net service expenditure, excluding the Home Office Police Grant, is budgeted to increase by £64.2 million from 2024-25 to a total of £3,632.4 million in 2025-26.
-A detailed explanation of material changes is provided in MOPAC's budget submission. - 5.8 The budget assumes that the VRU will receive government funding of £9.4 million per year from 2025-26 to 2027-28.
-While the Home Office have confirmed that funding nationally remains the same for 2025-26, individual allocations are yet to be formally confirmed. - 5.9 The following table sets out MOPAC's budget on an objective basis:
+The statutory council tax requirement for MOPAC's budget for services is £1,028.4 million. - 5.7 Net service expenditure, excluding the Home Office Police Grant, is budgeted to increase by £73.2 million from 2024-25 to a total of £3,641.4 million in 2025-26. - 5.8 This Final Draft Budget includes an increase in the Neighbourhood Policing grant from £22.8 million to £45.6 million, the drawdown of a new £50.0 million grant from the Home Office, and an increase in council tax income of £10.4 million; the additional funds are reflected in the budget, but due to publication timings have yet to be allocated across specific MPS business groups.
+The allocation of funds will be included in the final MOPAC budget published in March. - 5.9 A detailed explanation of material changes from 2024-25 is provided in MOPAC's budget submission, the Draft Budget and Part 1 of this Final Draft Budget.
+MOPAC will separately publish an explanatory note on the impact of the budget on workforce levels, and any service changes required as a result of these ("MOPAC Budget 2025-26: update on Metropolitan Police Service 'tough choices'"). - 5.10 The Home Office has confirmed that, as assumed in the Draft Budget, the VRU will receive government funding of £9.4 million for 2025-26.
+Later years' funding is subject to the Spending Review. - 5.11 The following table sets out MOPAC's budget on an objective basis: